minho42/blog/public/posts/auto-db-update/index.md

 ---
-title: Automate local SQLite updates to GitHub
+title: How to automate local SQLite updates to GitHub using crontab
 date: "2024-08-29"
 ---